Biological Safety Cabinets: Class I, II & III Explained - biological safety cabinets classes explained

 • Airflow: Room air draws inward through the front opening, across the work surface, and out through a HEPA exhaust filter

-• Applications: Low-risk work where product protection isn’t needed, such as handling diagnostic specimens or mixing hazardous drugs
+• Applications: Low-risk work where product protection is not needed, such as handling diagnostic specimens or containing equipment that generates aerosols

 • BSL rating: BSL-1, BSL-2